SEND

 Occupational Therapy Services

-Local Authority Occupational Therapy Service.
-Occupational therapists and occupational therapy assistants in our service help children/young people who aren't’able to/or are struggling to undertake activities at home due to an illness or disability, or they aren't’as independent as they could be.
+Occupational therapists and occupational therapy assistants in our service help children/young people who aren't able to/or are struggling to undertake activities at home due to an illness or disability, or they aren't as independent as they could be.

 Shropshire Community Health Trust NHS Children’s Occupational Therapy Services provides provide advice, assessment, intervention and rehabilitation to enable children and young people to particate in activities of daily living such as self-care, classroom activities and leisure activities.